mbelmadani/motifgp/README.txt

 Original author: Manuel Belmadani
 	mbelm006@uottawa.ca

+The project is documented by the following publications.

+Manuel Belmadani and Marcel Turcotte.
+(In press) MotifGP: Using multi-objective evolutionary computing for mining network expressions in DNA sequences.
+In IEEE International Conference on Computational Intelligence in Bioinformatics and Computational Biology (CIBCB 2016), Chiang Mai, Thailand, October, 5-7, 2016.
+Preprint available upon request.

+Manuel Belmadani.
+MotifGP: DNA motif discovery using multiobjective evolution.
+Master of computer science, University of Ottawa, School of Electrical Engineering and Computer Science, 2016.
+Available from University of Ottawa Research under: http://www.ruor.uottawa.ca/handle/10393/34213

 Acknowledgements:
 MotifGP is using source code from these tools:
 -hypergeometric.py from the MEME Suite (License and copyright in source file).